 45-degree angle over the ground, some 15 feet below, and he tops that with an upside-down unicycle act.
 And the wire is in almost-constant motion up and down, adding to the degree of difficulty.

-This act features some 20 artists running, jumping, and walking across – and straight up – an 8m vertical wall without artificial support.
-Power track and trampolines give them the speed, lift and momentum to take flight.
+This act features a dozen artists running, jumping, and walking across—and straight up—a vertical wall without artificial support.
+Air mat and trampolines give them the speed, lift and momentum to take flight.
 Their athletic ability, physical strength and team coordination take care of the rest.